 Should I use studs for everything?

-If studs are available and the piece coordinates with stud locations, absolutely.
+If studs are available and the piece coordinates with stud locations, yes.
 But artwork placement is about composition and sight lines too.
 Sometimes the perfect spot for a piece isn't where a stud lives.
 That's when proper anchors for non-stud installation come into play.
 Either approach works if installed correctly.

 Can you hang multiple pieces in a gallery wall arrangement?